yuanzhejin/yuanzhejin.github.io/_pages/about.md

 News
 =====
+[Oct.
+2025] Paper Accepted in IEEE ETECOM, Bahrain.
+A novel visual design is proposed for high-density data in industry.
 [Aug.
 2025] Paper Accepted in IEEE DSC 2025, Taiwan.
-A visual classification framework for different model robustness testing methods is proposed.
+A visual classification framework and taxonomy for different model robustness testing methods are proposed.
 [Aug.
-2025] Two Papers Accepted in IEEE CBD 2025, Hakodate, Japan.
+2025] Two Papers Accepted in IEEE CBDCom 2025, Hakodate, Japan.
 Excited to receive the recognition from the Big Data community for the work in visual support for machine learning.
 [Jul.
 2025] Paper Accepted in IEEE ICTMOD 2025, Glasgow, UK.
 A collaborative work with a local education institute to explore LLM applications.
+I will present the work in Glasgow in October.
 [Jul.
 2025] Paper Accepted in ECAI 2025, Bologna, Italy.
 I will attend CLEAR-WS in ECAI this October!
 [Jul.
 2025] Attend ChinaVIS 2025 in Hangzhou, China!
 Glad to meet excellent researchers all around the world.
 [Oct.
 2024] Receive CAMLIS Student Scholarship in Washington, DC, US.